NavinShrinivas/GRDNS/README.md

 ```bash
 $ dig @0.0.0.0 google.com
 ```
 It's best you run the above command twice.
-This is cus the first resolve doesn't hit the cache, second will.
+This is because the first resolve doesn't hit the cache, second will.
-- A performance test can be done like so [needs dnsperf installed before hand]:
+- A performance test can be done like so after starting the DNS server (needs dnsperf installed before hand):
 ```
 ./test.sh --10mtest
 ```